-If you’ve ever found yourself in a code oriented meeting in which people are going over issues and you find yourself dozed off in the corner – you’ve got an empathy problem.
-It isn’t explicitly because you’re a jackass (which, you very well may be), but because you cannot relate to the issues.
+If you’re in a code-oriented meeting in which people are going over issues and you find yourself dozed off in the corner – you may have an empathy problem.
 Maybe you’ve never coded a REST interface before, handled the scaling issues of a database, or written the markup for a responsive website.
 You don’t know what pitfalls exist, what complexities often arise, or what technical challenges are present — it’s all unfamiliar and unknown.
 To remedy this, a colleague — Willie Miller — and I engaged in what we call “dev swap.”

 “The rabbit hole for front end development is way deeper than I expected.
 It was as if I walked to the edge of a pit, dropped a rock, and never heard it hit the bottom.”